midastouch365/PFinance/README.md

 6. How to use Date Picker for date selection
 7. How to handle keyboard notification and adjust the form position

+# How it could be better

+- Authenticate users so they can sign in and sign out
+- Ability to transfer money to close friends

 # Screenshots

 <img width="361" alt="Screen Shot 2022-05-03 at 9 13 34 PM" src="https://user-images.githubusercontent.com/42994762/166616855-0ec12537-b0d8-42ba-a270-1985a13b8f6e.png">